Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 • Provides a basis for reassessment and measureable progress over time

-• Helps your business stay adaptive as threats and requirements change
+• Keeps your business adaptive as threats and requirements change

-Improve helps organisations move from isolated fixes to a more strategic and sustainable resilience mode
+Improve helps organisations move from isolated fixes to a strategic and sustainable resilience model.

 Curved path with colorful location markers overlaying a business meeting with smiling professionals.